Rail Wheel Factory

-Rail Wheel Factory, Yelahanka (RWF) (also known as Wheel and Axle Plant) is a manufacturing unit of Indian Railways, producing wheels, axles and wheel sets of railroad wagons, coaches and locomotives for the use of Indian Railways and overseas customers is situated at Yelahanka, Bangalore in the Indian state of Karnataka.

-The unit was started by C. K. Jaffer Sharief, the then Railway Minister, who got this project to Bangalore.
-It was commissioned in 1984 to manufacture wheels and axles for the Indian Railways.
+Rail Wheel Factory, Yelahanka (RWF) (also known as Wheel and Axle Plant) is a manufacturing unit of the Indian Railways located in Yelahanka, Bangalore, Karnataka.
+It produces wheels, axles, and wheel sets for railway wagons, coaches, and locomotives, serving both Indian Railways and international customers.
+The unit was commissioned by C. K. Jaffer Sharief, the then Railway Minister, in 1984.